Gibraltar boosts port preparations in case of no deal Brexit

 The British government outlined its worst-case scenario if the country leaves the European Union at the end of October without a deal, including severe disruption to cross-Channel port routes and a shortage of some fresh foods in a document released on Wednesday.

-Gibraltar is the leading ship refueling hub in the Mediterranean and Licudi expected that trade to continue.
+Gibraltar is the leading ship refuelling hub in the Mediterranean and Licudi expected that trade to continue.

 “Ships that call into Gibraltar for bunker supplies, crew changes do not do so because we are an EU port but because we are a convenient, safe, reliable port for those services,” he said.